The Shift Theory

 道

-Allow me to summarise the practical portion; a direct translation of Dao (道) can mean a path, in this context a “breathing path.”
-To rejuvenate this path one must first learn to open their “floodgate” to release their stagnant energy (气).
-This is then to transpose one’s breathing structurally inside the body to interact with their Seed Points (丹点).
+To summarise the practical portion; a direct translation of Dao (道) can mean a path, in this context a “breathing path.”
+To rejuvenate this path one must first learn to open their “floodgate” to release their stagnant Energy (气).
+This is then to transpose one’s breathing structurally inside the body to interact with their predominant Seed Points.

 Nature embodies a distinct form of interconnectedness, and developing an understanding of this concept requires individuals to live in harmony with their own bodily systems.